Bonekyaw/react-native-expo/README.md

 npx create-expo-app@latest
 ```

-And then you can copy files or codes in Starter Kits.
+And then you can copy files or codes in my Starter Kits.
 Don't forget to install packages manually.

 If you are a burmese developer, you should watch my explanation video on YouTube [Here](https://youtu.be/v5X3uMJJWAY).
 I promise new features will come in the future if I have much time.